Assessments & Taxes

 Name and Address Change Requests

 Change of name and/or address should be promptly reported.
-If you have sold your property and received a statement in error, please forward the statement to the new owner or return it to the Treasurer's Office with correction(s) of name and/or address.
+If you have sold your property and received a statement in error, please forward the statement to the new owner or return it to the Assessor's Office with correction(s) of name and/or address.

 Since assessments are required by law to be set at 50% of market value, they will continue to change if the sale prices of homes and property in the area change.
 As long as you continue to own your property, however, the taxable value on which you pay taxes, is capped and cannot increase more than 5% in a single year, even though your assessment may increase by unlimited amounts.
 The cap that prevents taxable value from increasing more than 5% (or the rate of inflation, whichever is lower) is set each year by state officials and is based on the Consumer Price Index (CPI).
 Taxes are levied on Taxable Value NOT Assessed value.